jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-13-audits-and-assessments.md

 - Conducted by internal teams or departments
 - Focused on compliance, internal controls, policy adherence
 - Benefits: early detection, cost-effective, tailored to organization
+- **Internal Audit** vs **Internal Assessment**
+- **Internal Audit:** systematic evaluation of the effectivenes of internal controls, compliance, and integrity of information systems and processes
+	- data protection, network security, access controls, incident response
+		- 1. review access control policies and procedures for alignment with best practices and regulatory requirements
+		- 2. examine access rights
+		- 3. verfy access rights processes, including approvals and timely revocation
+		- 4. test the effectiveness of access controls
+		- 5. document findings to serve as basis for recommending access control policy and procedure improvements
+	- **Compliance:** ensuring that information systems and security practices meet established standards, regulations, and laws
+	- **Audit Committee:** group of people responsible for supervising the organization's audit and compliance functions
+- *Internal Assessment:** an in-depth analysis to identify and assess potential risks and vulnerabilities in an organization's information systems
+	- **Self-assesment:** internal review conducted by an organization to gauge its adherence to particular standards or regulations
+	- a large prganization may have a dedicated internal assessment team that travels throughout the enterprises to evaluate network
+		- 1. conducting threat modeling exercise where potential threats are identified
+		- 2. assessing vulnerability by using automated scanning tools and manual testing techniques
+		- 3. performing risk assessments to evaluate the potential impact of identified threats
+		- 4. recommending mitigation strategies based on the results

 ---